Weakened West Indies face 'multiple' tests on Bangladesh tour

 DHAKA, Bangladesh (AFP) — Depleted by stars refusing to tour during the coronavirus pandemic, West Indies players will face multiple COVID-19 tests in Bangladesh before they even get close to a five-day match against their hosts.

-The normally carefree Caribbean stars have been put on edge by a trip to South Asia and captain Jason Holder along with Kieron Pollard and Darren Bravo will be among a host of players missing when the squad arrives on Sunday.
+The normally carefree Caribbean stars have been put on edge by a trip to South Asi, and Captain Jason Holder along with Kieron Pollard and Darren Bravo will be among a host of players missing when the squad arrives today.

-The tourists will go straight into a seven-day quarantine bubble to prepare for the three one-day internationals and two Tests against Bangladesh who are already in their own bubble.
+The tourists will go straight into a seven-day quarantine bubble to prepare for the three One-Day Internationals (ODIs)and two Tests against Bangladesh, who are already in their own bubble.

 There has been no international cricket in Bangladesh since March and the cricket board is taking no chances.